 - Through the ICN, you will gain valuable information on local businesses which can potentially supply goods and services into your project.
 ICN advisers can even make the initial contact on your behalf!

-- Following this consultation, ICN will issue you a letter with the IRN that will need to be submitted to the agency issuing the grant, as outlined in the grant agreement.
+- Following this consultation, ICN will issue you a letter with the IRN that will need to be submitted to the agency issuing the grant within 20 days, as outlined in the grant agreement.

 - You should monitor your activities to engage local suppliers, as well as local content and job achievements over the life of the project, as this will provide important information needed for reporting purposes.
 It is also good practice and will remind you of the effort you have made to engage local businesses and related achievements.